 As per state law, the Restaurant complies with court orders in connection to garnishments from employee paychecks as directed by the proper authorities.
 You will be notified of any court-ordered payroll deductions.

 We ask that you report any address changes to the GM as soon as possible so your year end statement of income and deductions, form W-2, will be mailed to the correct address.

 Report lost paychecks to your manager as soon as possible.
 We will stop payment on the lost check and reissue you another check on the next payroll cycle.
-You will be responsible for paying any lost check charges.

 Some employees and managers may be eligible for bonuses.
 Bonuses are generally paid in the month after the evaluation period.
 Bonuses are conditional upon those workers remaining employed through the date the bonuses are paid.
 Employees who quit or are terminated for cause prior to the date bonuses are paid lose those bonus rights.